-- (1) Teams, local associations, or groups of associations may submit bids to host a "tournament-style" regional playdown in one or more categories.
+Teams, local associations.
+(1)or groups of associations may submit bids to host а "tournament-style" regional playdown in one or more categories.
 Bids should be submitted to the Regional Director by October 1st of the playing season.
 Based on the Regional Director's recommendations, the OWHA Executive will either approve a bid or announce that regional playdowns for a specific category and region will be determined as in the rest of Rule Three (B).
-Regional playdowns may be held as part of a sanctioned tournament, but must follow all rules governing regional playdowns. - (2) Regional Playdown game(s) will be allowed to be played during regularly scheduled and playoff league association games(s) if mutually agreed upon by both participating teams and their Regional Director. - (3) The Regional Director is responsible for coordinating Regional Playdowns, held for the purpose of determining a Regional Champion in each category.
+Regional playdowns may be held as part of a sanctioned tournament, but must follow all rules governing regional playdowns.

+- (2) Regional Playdown game(s) will be allowed to be played during regularly scheduled and playoff league association games(s) if mutually agreed upon by both participating teams and their Regional Director. - (3) The Regional Director is responsible for coordinating Regional Playdowns, held for the purpose of determining a Regional Champion in each category.
 Each game of the series will be of the same duration with three stop-time periods of at least 10 minutes in length based upon the unanimous decision of the teams involved with no overtime except for RULE THREE (B)(8)(b).
-There will be no curfew. - (4) It is mandatory to use minimum Level II HCOP currently certified referees.

-- (5) Gate fees shall not be charged for OWHA District and Regional playdown games. - (6) Bantam A and higher must use the three official system in Regional Playdowns.
-Under exceptional circumstances and with the approval of the Ontario Women's Hockey Association Executive, other arrangements may be made. - (7) One 30 second timeout will be permitted per team/per game in all categories of OWHA Regional Playdowns.

-(8) FOR TWO TEAMS:
+There will be no curfew. - (4) It is mandatory to use minimum Level II HCOP currently registered referees. - (5) Gate fees shall not be charged for OWHA District and Regional playdown games. - Commencing at Bantam, all categories A and (6) higher (Bantam A, Bantam AA, Midget A, Midget AA, Intermediate A, Intermediate AA, Senior A, Senior AA, Senior AAA) must use system in the three official Regional Playdowns.
+Under exceptional circumstances and with the approval of the Ontario Women's Hockev Association Executive. other arrangements may be made. - (7) One 30 second timeout will be permitted per team/per game in all categories of OWHA Regional Playdowns. - (8) FOR TWO TEAMS: